-On December 7, 2012, we completed an offering of \$200.0 million aggregate principal amount of 7.750% Senior Notes to qualified institutional buyers in reliance on Rule 144A and to non-U.S. persons in reliance on Regulation S of the Securities Act.
+On December 7, 2012, we completed an offering of \$200.0 million aggregate principal amount of 7.750% senior unsecured notes due December 15, 2022.
 The net proceeds of the offering were used to repay \$190.0 million of borrowings outstanding under our Revolving Credit Facility.
-In connection with the Senior Notes Offering, we permanently reduced the borrowing capacity under that facility from \$350.0 million to \$200.0 million.
+In connection with the offering, we permanently reduced the borrowing capacity under that facility from \$350.0 million to \$200.0 million.
+Interest on the notes is payable semi-annually in arrears on each June 15 and December 15 of each year, beginning on June 15, 2013.
+We may redeem the notes at any time and from time to time as specified in the indenture governing the notes.
+For additional information about the terms of the notes, see Note 8 of the Notes to Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.